ultraio/docs-blockchain/docs/guides/Uniq Factory Management/factory-purchase-options.md

 ## Purchase option use cases

-There are various use cases that are covered by the first hand purchase feature.
+There are various use cases that are covered by the first-hand purchase feature.
 The list below covers the most common ones that are supported:
 - Specifying fixed UOS or USD price to purchase from factory
-    - To have both prices available simultaneously you can simply create two purchase options
+    - To have both prices available simultaneously, you can simply create two purchase options
 - Restricting the number of Uniqs that can be bought from the specific purchase option
     - To globally limit the number that can be purchased (minted in this case) you have to specify it during the token factory creation
 - Splitting the purchase revenue between multiple recipients